Trisha Ford: Fresno State (2013–2016)

 On June 18, 2012, Ford was announced as the new head coach of the Fresno State softball program.

 Arizona State (2017–2022)

 On June 15, 2016, Trisha Ford was tabbed as the head coach of the Arizona State softball program.
 In her first season leading the Sun Devils, the 2017 team finished 31–22, 9–15 finishing sixth in Pac-12 play and went to the NCAA Tournament.
 In just Ford's second season at the helm of the Sun Devil Program, the team finished 48–13 and 16–8 in Pac-12 play.
 They finished with their best record since 2013.
 They finished third in the Pac-12 standings, their first conference top three finish since 2014.
 She led them to a Women's College World Series in 2018, where they eventually lost to Oklahoma.

-Texas A&M (2023–Present)
+Texas A&M (2023–present)

 On June 7, 2022, Trisha Ford was announced as the new head coach of the Texas A&M softball program.
+She would make her coaching debut at Texas A&M on February 9, 2023, a 12-2 victory over Tarleton.
+Ford led the Aggies to a 35-21 record, an improvement over A&M's previous season, and brought the Aggies back into the NCAA Tournament but would go on to lose in the regional final to arch-rival Texas.

+During the 2025 NCAA Division I softball tournament, Texas A&M earned the No. 1 overall seed for the first time in program history.
+During the College Station regional, the Aggies were eliminated by Liberty.
+This marked the first time a No. 1 seed in the NCAA tournament failed to advance to the Super Regionals since the NCAA tournament began seeding in 2005.

+Personal life

+Trisha Ford married Eddie Ford in 2005.
+They have two children.